Skip to main content

 • Review in Display Mode before sharing anything.
 Build Mode shows internal notes and hidden items that shouldn't reach clients.

 • Use landscape orientation for Reports with Assessment tables, technology data, and Budget views.
-The wider format prevents columns from getting squeezed.
+If columns are still getting squeezed, see the "If your data still doesn't fit the page" section above.

-• Set consistent margins at the template level so every Report prints the same way.
-Adjusting margins in the browser print dialog is error-prone and doesn't persist.
+• Set margins at the template level so every Report prints the same way.
+Browser print dialog margins reset each time and don't persist.

 • Add a Cover Page for a polished first impression.
 Even a simple branded cover with the client name and date elevates the deliverable.